wgmo/graphtik/docs/source/arch.rst

         the :mod:`dill` module.
 It is `configured <configurations>` either globally with :func:`.set_marshal_tasks()` or set with a flag on each operation / `netop`.

+        Note that `sideffects` do not work when this is enabled.

     configurations
         The functions controlling `compile` & `execution` globally  are defined